Sunday, December 1, 2024

 After one month of substituting their car commute for riding an electric bike 3 times per week, for a minimum of 40 minutes, at their own chosen speed and level of intensity, researchers noted “increased aerobic capacity and improved blood sugar control”.

 Similarly, a research article published in the International Journal of Behavioral Nutrition and Physical Activity studied the health benefits of electric bike riding.
 What they discovered is that electric bikes offer moderate-intensity aerobic exercise.
-It’s higher than walking but lower than riding a traditional non electric bicycle.
+It’s higher than walking but lower than riding a traditional nonelectric bicycle.
 Further, they found “moderate” evidence that e-bike riding can increase cardiorespiratory fitness in previously inactive people.

-A long-term study in the UK of over 264,000 people, and published in the British Medical Journal, found a lower risk of cardiovascular disease and cancer in people who commuted by cycling (which includes riding e-bikes).
+A long-term study in the UK of over 264,000 people, published in the British Medical Journal, found a lower risk of cardiovascular disease and cancer in people who commuted by cycling (which includes riding e-bikes).
 Dr. Gill comments:

 “Cycling all or part of the way to work was associated with substantially lower risk of adverse health outcomes.
 Those who cycled the full length of their commute had an over 40 percent lower risk of heart disease, cancer and overall mortality over the five years of follow-up.”